amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 The data set I used is from KAGGLE and you can check it  <a href="https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset" >here</a>

-The data set contains 25K images of dogs and cats that are divided into two classes (dog / cat), the images come in different sizes and therefore it is important to perform pre-processing and correct the size, also each image consists of 3 layers of RGB color.
+The data set contains 25K images of dogs and cats that are divided into two classes (dog / cat), the images come in different sizes and therefore it is important to perform pre-processing and correct the size to match the model's requirements, each image consists of 3 layers of RGB color.

 ### Some Random images of the Dataset
 <p align="center">